JuliaPhylo/PhyloNetworks.jl/README.md

 #PhyloNetworks: analysis for phylogenetic networks in [Julia](http://julialang.org)
 ## Maximum pseudolikelihood estimation of species network: SNaQ

-SNaQ implements the statistical inference method in [Solis-Lemus and Ane](http://arxiv.org/pdf/1509.06075.pdf).
-The procedure involves a numerical optimization of branch lengths and probabilities of inheritance and heuristic search in the space of phylogenetic networks.
+SNaQ implements the statistical inference method in [Sol&iacute;s-Lemus and An&eacute;](http://arxiv.org/pdf/1509.06075.pdf).
+The procedure involves a numerical optimization of branch lengths and inheritance probabilities and a heuristic search in the space of phylogenetic networks.

 ### Input for SNaQ